System security best practices

 • Ensure that any personally identifiable information (PII) or device telemetry data collected by the tool is subject to anonymization, retention and deletion practices relevant to the country.
 Only data relevant for the support call should be collected.
 This data should be deleted after each call.

-• Ensure that techniques that can be used for spyware, such as keystroke logging, microphone usage, or camera usage, are not used without explicit user consent.
+• Ensure that techniques that can be used for spyware, such as keystroke logging, microphone usage, or camera usage, aren't used without explicit user consent.
 Apps utilizing these potentially privacy-invasive methods should be very clearly disclosed along with a privacy policy that the user must consent to.
-Apps like this should not be enabled without explicit consent by the user.
+Apps like this shouldn't be enabled without explicit consent by the user.

 Here are some additional suggestions to refer to when implementing disclosure and consent: